 Ball-sport events often require multiple award types (team champion + individual MVP + sportsmanship).
 Using the same template with different titles creates visual consistency across all the certificates.

-Why rainbow works:
+Why Birthday works:

 • Celebratory without being overly formal -- matches the spirit of events where laughter matters as much as winning